 - Be mindful of the steep banks.
 Half of all the campsites are perched on the edge of a steep, wooded embankment.
 If you’re camping with small kids, ask for a site without a drop-off.

-Our crew of adventurers consisted of two adults, three teenagers, and a frisky German Shepherd.
+Last summer, our crew of adventurers consisted of two adults, three teenagers, and a frisky German Shepherd.
 Aside from the excessive amount of food we had packed to keep the kids happy, our camping set-up was relatively simple.
 We pitched the tents, hung the hammock, and headed down to the lake.
-The pup and I meandered through the campgrounds, choosing to hike down to the lake from the C loop.
+The pup and I meandered through the campground, choosing to hike down to the lake from the C loop.
 Dogs are welcome at Emerald Lake State Park, but they’re not allowed on the beach or in the picnic areas.
 This suited us fine, and we set out to explore.

 Vista Trail – For awesome views of the lake from high above, you can’t beat Vista Trail.
 It’s a moderate hike through beautiful, shady woodlands, with a good variety of ferns and spring wildflowers.
 The climb is steady heading up to the views, but the trail is very even and well-marked.
 The vista loop is .7 miles, and walking at a good clip with lots of photography breaks, it took me a half hour.
 Work up a sweat on the Vista Trail and then hit the lake for a swim before heading back to camp.